The Poitou

 The

-Poitou-Charentes region of western France is not a historic region of
+Poitou-Charentes area of western France is not a historic region of

 France, but was formed in 1956 from the major part of the old Poitou

 area, plus three smaller areas in the south.
-The climate
+Until 2015 it was a

 of the Charentes